What I'm Doing Now

 - Currently I am reading The Book of Five Rings by Miyamoto Musashi, arguably one of the greatest swordsmen in Japanese history.
 The book is essentially a guide to fencing, but there are deeper musings about philosophy in the book as well which has bee interesting to contemplate.
 The need to evolve and adjust to the opponent is a very applicable point to life, but how we evolve and train our mind to react depends on us.

-- I will be attending several academic conferences this summer, the LET conference about education and technology in Osaka and JACET (Japan Association of College English Teachers) in Sendai at the end of August.
-Very excited to hear about work in the field, and starting to think about own research plans as well.
+- I recently attended several academic conferences this summer, the LET conference about education and technology in Osaka and JACET (Japan Association of College English Teachers) in Sendai at the end of August.
+It was exciting to hear about work in the field, and start to think about own research plans as well.
 Judy Noguchi's lectures about how to prepare our students with skills for the future and jobs that don't exist yet were particularly fascinating.

 This page was inspired by Derek Sivers.
 Check out nownownow.com